tinne26/etxt/README.md

 - For testing, see the instructions on [`etxt/test`](https://github.com/tinne26/etxt/blob/main/test).
 - If you have any questions or suggestions for improvements feel free to ask, I'm always happy to explain or discuss.
 - I'm not looking for contributors nor general help.
-- The API is reasonably stable, but I'll never hesitate to break compatibility if it's to make the library better.
-I also tend to update dependency versions when tagging new versions.
+- The API has been reasonably stable for the last year, but I'll never hesitate to break compatibility if it's to make the library better (actually, I have the first [big update](https://github.com/tinne26/etxt/discussions/7) planned for 2023).
+I also tend to update dependency versions when tagging new versions and to keep up with the improvements on Ebitengine itself.